masonforest/www.masonforest.com/_posts/2018-03-29-scaling-ellipticoin-to-thousands-of-transactions-per-second-and-beyond.markdown

 code](https://github.com/ellipticoin/ellipticoin-blacksmith-node/blob/master/lib/vm.ex#L45-L59)
 looks a little funny but what it’s doing is pretty simple.
-Basically it’s matching against the transaction data and if the transaction contains a certain string of bytes it we know it’s a call to the “transfer” function.
-If that’s the case run the entire logic of the transfer function natively otherwise we’ll run the transaction in the VM.
+Basically it’s matching against the transaction data and if the transaction contains a certain string of bytes then we know it’s a call to the “transfer” function.
+If it is, in fact, a call to the transfer function, then run the logic of the transfer function natively, otherwise, we will need to run the transaction in the external VM.

 That gave a significant improvement.
 Transactions ran in 1.38 milliseconds on